Osomudeya/clearledger/README.md

 See [docs/LAB-GUIDE.md](./docs/LAB-GUIDE.md) for the full walkthrough;
 what each stage teaches, what to verify, and the exact moment each concept clicks.

+If you would rather read it as a book (PDF / offline), that walkthrough is also the companion ebook: [ClearLedger DevSecOps Lab](https://osomudeya.gumroad.com/l/devsecops-lab).

 ## License